Pcl5 Is Polar Or Nonpolar

 Comparison with Other Phosphorus Halides

 It's instructive to compare PCl5 with other phosphorus halides.
-For example, phosphorus trichloride (PCl3) has a trigonal pyramidal geometry.
-In this case, the individual bond dipoles do not cancel each other out, leading to a net dipole moment and making PCl3 a polar molecule.
+Here's one way to look at it: phosphorus trichloride (PCl3) has a trigonal pyramidal geometry.
+Consider this: in this case, the individual bond dipoles do not cancel each other out, leading to a net dipole moment and making PCl3 a polar molecule.
 This highlights the crucial role of molecular geometry in determining molecular polarity.

 Frequently Asked Questions (FAQs)